DeltaDizzy/deltas-docs-rewrites/docs/system-id/manual-id.md

 ### Manually Determining Kv and Ka

 If you want to empirically determine values for Kv and Ka (such as to verify Recalc's numbers are in the right ballpark) it becomes much more complex.
-Kv on flywheels can be estimated easily (slope of (0 speed, Ks) and (free speed, max output)) but otherwise a linear regression akin to SysId will be required.
-TBC
+Kv on flywheels can be estimated easily (slope of (0 speed, Ks) and (free speed, max output)) but otherwise a linear regression akin to SysId will be required. **This is considered an advanced topic.
+If you just want gains fast, use Recalc.** It is recommended to use R (a statistics/data visualization-oriented language), though Python/Jupyter Notebooks can also work well.
+See the [System Identification with R](system-id-r.md) tutorial for more information.

 ## Feedback